 Issuance of a worthless check to the court is a crime (MS 609.113 subd 2).

-Payable Option 2: See a Hearing Officer at the Violations Bureau
+Payable Option 2: Schedule an Appointment with a Hearing Officer

-Appear in person, with photo ID and your citation, to attempt a settlement on your payable offense (settlement options may include reducing the fine, keeping the offense off of the driver's record or, in some cases, dismissing the charge).
+At your appointment you may speak with a Hearing Officer to attempt a settlement on your payable offense (settlement options may include reducing the fine, keeping the offense off of the driver's record or, in some cases, dismissing the charge).
 If an agreement cannot be reached a court date may be scheduled.
-Hours/locations are as follows:

 Learn more from the Hearing Officer Program Brochure.